 Avoyd is a multiplayer first person shooter set in a unique dynamic world in which you can create and destroy your environment, added to which is the freedom of movement in zero gravity.

 In 1999 Doug and Juliette started working on a shareware-style game called Avoyd.
-A 6 degrees of freedom first-person shooter set in zero gravity, gamers could play deathmatches against bots or other people on a LAN.
-To our knowledge, it was the first game in which the players could build and destroy the entire environment.
+A six degrees of freedom first-person shooter set in zero gravity, gamers could play deathmatches against bots or other people on a LAN.
+To our knowledge, it was the first editable voxel game in which the players could build and destroy the entire environment.